Arndt-Barop/thinkcity-dashboard/README.md

 - Reliable initialization with retry logic
 - Automatic recovery from CAN bus errors
-- Complete decoding of all known ThinkCity CAN IDs (37 unique IDs, 100% coverage)
+- Complete decoding of all known ThinkCity CAN IDs
-- **Module Voltage Monitoring**: 4 battery modules individually displayed (0x4B0)
 - PCAN trace replay for development/testing (vcan0)
-- Start/Pause/Stop controls for trace playback

 ### 💾 **Data Logging & Performance**